 The labrum not only provides nutrition to the hip joint but also has other functions.
 Some of the important functions that your hip labrum performs include:

-When a tear does happen, your Midtown Manhattan sports medicine doctor has a number of tools and techniques aimed at providing the best labral hip tear treatment.
-If you have hip pain, see you pain management doctor before you do any more damage to your hip joint.
+When a tear does happen, your sports medicine doctor has a number of tools and techniques aimed at providing the best labral hip tear treatment.
+If you have hip pain, see your pain management doctor before you do any more damage to your hip joint.

 Trauma and long-term repetitive motion are the main causes of a hip labral tear.
 Occasionally, structural abnormalities of the hip like hip dysplasia are a factor.
 Normal wear and tear can also make the joint and the labrum weak, making it more prone to a tear.

 Up to 75 percent of hip labral tears have no direct cause; they just happen over time.
 It’s more common in women and 25-to-40-year-old adults who lead an active lifestyle.
 Athletes who play ice hockey, soccer, football, golf or baseball — or those who practice ballet — are also more prone to a hip labral tear.